Big Bang Nucleosynthesis constraints on $f(T,L_m)$ gravity: Introduction

-In this paper, we investigate the implications of BBN within the framework of $f(T,{L}_m)$ gravity.
-Analogous to its curvature counterpart \cite{f(RL_m}, in this class of models, the gravitational Lagrangian is generalized to a function of the torsion scalar $T$ and the matter Lagrangian density ${L}_m$, introducing additional matter–geometry couplings and extra degrees of freedom \cite{torsion-matter} that can modify the early Universe expansion.
-To assess their viability, we study three representative forms of $f(T,{L}_m)$ gravity and examine their impact on the thermal and nuclear processes responsible for primordial element formation.
-Constraints are imposed by requiring consistency with observational bounds on deviations in the neutron–proton freeze-out temperature and with the measured abundances of helium-4, deuterium, and lithium-7.
-This provides a direct test of the compatibility of $f(T,{L}_m)$ models with one of the earliest and most stringent probes of cosmology.
+{In this paper, we investigate the implications of BBN within the framework of $f(T,{L}_m)$ gravity.
+Analogous to its curvature counterpart \cite{Harko:2010mv}, the gravitational Lagrangian is generalized to a function of the torsion scalar $T$ and the matter Lagrangian density ${L}_m$, introducing additional matter--geometry couplings and extra degrees of freedom \cite{torsion-matter} that can modify the early-Universe expansion.
+We study representative EFT-motivated forms of $f(T,{L}_m)$ gravity and quantify their impact on the thermal and nuclear processes responsible for primordial element formation.
+Our main constraints are obtained by requiring consistency with the observationally inferred deuterium and ${}^4$He abundances, which are widely regarded as the most robust probes of the BBN expansion history.
+Finally, since the non-minimal dependence on $L_m$ can induce an effective energy exchange between the standard component and the modified-gravity sector, we complement the BBN bounds with a robustness check based on the interaction term $Q$ in the radiation continuity equation.
+In the parameter regions of interest we verify that $\left|Q/(4H\rho)\right|\ll 1$, ensuring that the radiation-dominated interpretation underpinning the semi-analytical BBN mapping remains self-consistent within $f(T,L_m)$ gravity.}